Truiteseche/edf-tempo-forecast/README.md

 This project is a lightweight web application designed to display upcoming EDF Tempo day statuses, allowing users to view daily electricity rate indications.
 It's optimized for embedding within other interfaces, such as **Home Assistant**, via an iframe.

+Note that this website uses [the 'api-couleur-tempo' API developped by Jean-Baptiste Romain](https://www.api-couleur-tempo.fr/) to retrieve the necessary data.

+Find all the details of the tempo option offered by EDF [at this URL](https://particulier.edf.fr/fr/accueil/gestion-contrat/options/tempo/details.html)

 ## Features

 - **EDF Tempo Day Forecasts**: Quickly view EDF Tempo statuses for upcoming days.